 Pediatric physical therapy is specialized towards the diagnosis, treatment, and management of infants, children, and adolescents with a variety of congenital, developmental, neuromuscular, skeletal, or acquired disorders/diseases.
 Treatments focus on improving gross and fine motor skills, balance and coordination, strength and endurance.
 Our Clinic has specialists who are trained to treat children with developmental delays, cerebral palsy, spina bifida, torticollis as well as specific pediatric musculoskeletal injuries.

-Practitioners of women's health physical therapy help women (and some men) who have problems with sexual intercourse, urination, pregnancy preparedness and postpartum recovery.
+Practitioners of pelvic health physical therapy help individuals who have problems with sexual intercourse, urination, pregnancy preparedness and postpartum recovery.
 Our Clinic has highly trained therapists and state of the art biofeedback techniques to aid patients in non-surgically addressing bowel and bladder incontinence as well as pelvic pain.